nextui-org/nextui/.changeset/dirty-moles-refuse.md

 ---
-"@nextui-org/autocomplete": minor
+"@nextui-org/autocomplete": patch
 ---

-added state.open() and removed state.close() from onPress prop of clear button so that dropdown does not close when clear button is clicked
+Improves handling of clear button in autocomplete component.
+Clicking the clear button will now clear the selected value without closing the dropdown.